 Then there will never be lilies so fair as those that will bloom in the lily pond that is to be on the site of the Collinwood school."

-This gorgeous book features 20 special British gardens and people who own and manage them.
-The book is photographerd by Hugo Rittson-Thomas and written by Victoria Summerley, both of whom live in this part of England.
-Their combined knowledge and love of these gardens shines through in their depictions of each garden and the families blessed to call them part of their home.
-Beginning with the book cover, the pictures are gorgeous and the garden stories include their fascinating pasts as well as the recent story of the each property.
+This gorgeous book features 20 unique British gardens and people who own and manage them.
+The book is photographed by Hugo Rittson-Thomas and written by Victoria Summerley, both of whom live in this part of England.
+Their combined knowledge and love of these gardens shines through in their depictions of each garden, and the families blessed to call them part of their home.
+Beginning with the book cover, the pictures are gorgeous, and the garden stories include their fascinating pasts as well as the recent story of each property.